kawansoft/aceql-http/README.md

        }
    ```

 5. Build and run.
-It will insert a new Customer and a new Orderlog:
+It will insert a new `customer` and a new `orderlog`:

    ```C#
        /// <summary>